Is corn a grain? 🌽🌾

 It is the seeds of mature corn, which ripen into hard, starchy cereal grains and are then e.g. ground into polenta, cornmeal or corn flour for baking, noodles and other types of cooking. 🍞🌮🌯🥣 Sweet corn, on the other hand, is treated like a vegetable!
 Because fresh sweet corn spoils just as easily, it needs to be consumed quickly, or alternatively preserved in cans 🥫 or in the freezer. ❄️ Worldwide, sweet corn is roasted on fire or cooked in water 🔥💧, served as a side dish, added to stews, salads or as a topping on pizza. 🍲🥗🍕

-Fresh Chodang-oksusu or Chodang corn is in season only for a short period of time: It is available for roughly two weeks in July. 🌻 Upon cooking, the color of sweet corn, which is typically milky yellow when raw, becomes a sunny, golden yellow. 🌞
+Fresh Chodang-oksusu or Chodang corn is in season only for a short period of time: It is available for a few weeks in June and July. 🌻 Upon cooking, the color of sweet corn, which is typically milky yellow when raw, becomes a sunny, golden yellow. 🌞

 Corn salad. 🌽🥗 What do you picture, when you hear the word “salad”?
 Anything green? 🟢 When you are in Korea and get “corn salad”, called kon saelleodeu (콘샐러드) or oksusu saelleodeu (옥수수샐러드), you will see mostly yellow! 🟡 Plus ivory-colored mayonnaise between the yellow kernels of corn.
 Korean corn salad is normally made with canned sweet corn which is mixed with a mayonnaise-based dressing and a few other seasonings such as onion, carrot or bell pepper.
 It is rather rich and tastes slightly sweet, sour plus salty.
 [It kinda belongs to the same category as Korea’s potato salad, sweet potato salad and pumpkin salad!]